About the major

 Does this major require a minor?
 If so, what minor(s) might best complement this major?

 This major does not require a minor.
 Students are encouraged to do a major that is of interest to them.
-Past students have minored in Theatre Arts, Visual Arts, Photography, Business & Entreprenurship, Foreign Languages and even Chemistry!
+Past students have minored in Theatre Arts, Visual Arts, Photography, Business & Entrepreneurship, Foreign Languages and even Chemistry!

 Are there any specific requirements a student must meet/complete before they can declare this major (for example, completion of specific courses, a GPA requirement, etc.)?